What is Quality?

 Quality consists of Usefulness (the value/worth of something) + Correctness (meeting expectations re wants & needs) + Goodness (the emotive experience of something)(Ashby, 2020)

 Below is a model of the definition of quality and how testing interacts with it.
 Originally inspired by a similar model by (Rogers, 2016):

-The more general and all-encompassing the definition of quality, the closer it to describing what quality truly is.
-The more quality is restricted to a specific, narrow definition, the further away it is from describing what quality truly is and the more it opens up gaps in knowledge and understanding.
-Software testers apply a good, general, all-encompassing definition of quality to cover all bases and identify many ways in which value could be delivered and threatened and avoid poor, narrow, specific definitions of quality that leave gaps to where important value or serious risk may lie.
-The best definition of quality available to testers is value to some person(s) who matter at some time which can include constant expectations being met or exceeded and positive emotive experiences.
+The more general and all-encompassing the definition of quality, the better it is.
+The more quality is restricted to a specific, narrow definition, the more it opens up gaps in knowledge and understanding where risk may lie.
+Software testers apply a good, general, all-encompassing definition of quality to cover multiple bases and identify many ways in which quality could be delivered and threatened.
+The best definition of quality available to testers is “value to some person(s) who matter at some time” with considerations to expectations being met and feelings of those who matter.

-- Prostheses, Tools & Apps - Value in software is primarily its ability to solve a problem, complete a task or achieve a goal making software a social or cognitive prosthesis or tool
+- Value - Primarily an ability to solve a problem, complete a task or achieve a goal making software a social or cognitive prosthesis or tool

 - Ashby, D. 2020.
 How “Good” is your Product? [online] Quality Advocates.
 Available at: Link

 - Bach, J. and Bolton, M. 2014.
 Quality of testing always matters.
 Interview with Michael Bolton.
 Part I. [online] a1qa blog.
 Available at: Link